 This year’s presentation of Shark Week is bound to surprise us with the spectacular adventures of sharks and the people who observe them, along with visits from celebrities and PSAs warning us of the dangers of finning.

 In addition to this year’s Shark Week festivities, why not check out MagellanTV’s shark-centric documentaries?
 We offer tons of content for selachophobes and selachophiles year-round.
-A good place to start is MagellanTV’s curated Rise of the Ocean Giants playlist, which includes such titles as Sharkman and Diving with Sharks: The Ultimate Guide.
+A good place to start is MagellanTV’s curated Rise of the Ocean Giants playlist, which includes such titles as Sharkman and Diving with Sharks: The Ultimate Guide

 Ω

-Kevin Martin is Senior Writer for MagellanTV.
-He writes on a wide variety of topics, including outer space, the fine arts, and modern history.
-He has had a long career as a journalist and communications specialist with both nonprofit and for-profit organizations.
+Kevin Martin is Senior Writer and Associate Editor for MagellanTV.
+He writes on various topics, many in the Art and Culture genre.
+Having had a long career as a journalist and communications specialist, he has recently co-edited the forthcoming book, My Body Is Paper: Uncollected Works of Gil Cuadros.
 He resides in Glendale, California.